ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/utility_additional.md

 ## Execute external process filter

 This filter enables you to execute an external process from a policy.
 It can execute any external process (for example, start an SSH session to connect to another machine, run a script, or send an SMS message).

+The output of the external process is captured in two variables on the message whiteboard:

+* `exec.output`, which contains everything the process printed to the standard output stream, `STDOUT`.
+* `exec.error`, which contains everything that the process printed to the standard error stream, `STDERR`.

+These variables might be empty if the program did not print any output to those streams.

+For programs that output data to files, a [Load File Contents filter](/docs/apim_policydev/apigw_polref/conversion_additional/#load-file-contents-filter) might be needed to read the output.
+Also, in this case, you must ensure to implement a logic to clean up old files.

 Complete the following fields: